kennpat/tax_determiner/README.md

 5. Run rake to ensure that tests are passing.

 You should be all set for localhost running at this point.

-[ADD SCREENSHOTS HERE OF HOW THE APP IS USED HERE]

 Future build outs: